nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221014023054/README.md

       - sorting links
       - sorting content
     - connecting cards
+  - awk data analysis commands and simple bash in markdown snippets - copy from terminal or run within vim
 - experimenting - heckin around with commands on the terminal or within vim
   - scripting